billp/TermiNetwork/README.md

 ### Use SNCall independently

-You can use the SNCall class to create a NSRequest and use it with another library such as Alamofire by providing method, custom headers, path and parameters, as shown bellow
+You can use the SNCall class to create a URLRequest and use it with another library such as Alamofire by providing method, custom headers, path and parameters, as shown bellow

 ```swift
 let params = [